Odd degree number fields with odd class number: Introduction

 When $n = 3$, the Julia invariant of a ring $R_f$ associated to a binary cubic form $f$ coincides with its discriminant, and the family $\fR_{J}$ is essentially the same as the family of all cubic rings ordered by discriminant.
-The family $\fR_{H}$ contains all cubic rings, and each such ring occurs infinitely often.
-We prove that the Cohen-Lenstra-Martinet-Malle heuristics are true for the multiset of cubic fields ordered by height and further determine the mean size of $2$-torsion subgroups for narrow class groups over $\fR^{r_1,r_2}_{H,\max}$:
+The mean size of the $2$-torsion subgroup of class groups of totally real (resp. complex) cubic fields ordered by discriminant was determined to be $5/4$ (resp. $3/2$) in \cite{manjulcountquartic}, confirming Conjecture \ref{conj:malle} for $n = 3$.
+Additionally, the average number of $2$-torsion elements in the narrow class groups of totally real cubic fields ordered by discriminant is $2$, which was proved by Bhargava and the third-named author \cite{BV3}.
+On the other hand, even though the family $\fR_{H}$ also contains all cubic rings, each such ring occurs infinitely often.
+Nevertheless, we determine that the average number of $2$-torsion elements in class groups and narrow class groups of cubic fields ordered by height coincides with the analogous results in \cite{manjulcountquartic} and \cite{BV3} when ordering by discriminant.

 \begin{theorem} We have \begin{itemize} \item[\rm (a)] $\Avg_H(\fR_{H,\max}^{3,0},\Cl_2) = 5/4$, \item[\rm (b)] $\Avg_H(\fR_{H,\max}^{1,1},\Cl_2) = 3/2$, and \item[\rm (c)] $\Avg_H(\fR_{H,\max}^{3,0},\Cl_2^+) = 2$. \end{itemize} \end{theorem}